Ethan Iverson

-Ethan Iverson (born February 11, 1973) is a pianist, composer, and critic best known for his work in the avant-garde jazz trio The Bad Plus with bassist Reid Anderson and drummer Dave King.
+Ethan Iverson (born February 11, 1973) is a pianist, composer, and critic who was part of the avant-garde jazz trio The Bad Plus with bassist Reid Anderson and drummer Dave King.

 Biography

 Iverson was born in Menomonie, Wisconsin.
 Before forming The Bad Plus, he was musical director of the Mark Morris Dance Group and a student of Fred Hersch and Sophia Rosoff.
 He has worked with artists such as Billy Hart, Kurt Rosenwinkel, Tim Berne, Mark Turner, Ben Street, Lee Konitz, Albert "Tootie" Heath, Paul Motian, Larry Grenadier, Charlie Haden and Ron Carter.
 He currently studies with John Bloomfield and is on the faculty of the New England Conservatory.

 In 2017, the Bad Plus announced that Iverson was leaving the group, to be replaced by Orrin Evans.
 Also in 2017, the Mark Morris Dance Group premiered Pepperland, for which Iverson composed the score (derived from parts of the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band) and led the band during performances.
-From there he became the music director of Mark Morris Dance for five years.
+Iverson then became the group's music director for five years.

 In 2018, Iverson premiered his Concerto to Scale with the American Composers Orchestra; released the album Temporary Kings with saxophonist Mark Turner on the ECM label; and toured Europe with the Billy Hart Quartet.

 In 2019, Iverson and trumpeter Tom Harrell released the album Common Practice, recorded at the Village Vanguard, on ECM.
 Iverson also served as an artistic director of the 2019 Jazz te Gast festival in the Netherlands, at which his orchestral piece Solve for X premiered.

 In 2021, Iverson's album Bud Powell in the 21st Century, featuring Ingrid Jensen, Dayna Stephens, Ben Street, Lewis Nash, and the Umbria Jazz Orchestra, was released on Sunnyside Records.

 2022 saw the release of Iverson's first record for Blue Note, "Every Note is True", with Larry Grenadier and Jack DeJohnette.
 The album contains mostly Iverson originals for trio, plus DeJohnette's "Blue" and Iverson's song "The More It Changes" for 44-person socially distanced choir.

-2024 was a productive year with the release of Technically Acceptable and another foray into classic music with Playfair Sonatas.
+In 2024, Iverson released Technically Acceptable and another foray into classical music, Playfair Sonatas.

 Iverson at Birdland in 2025 with Billy Hart on drums and Buster Williams on bass.

-Iverson is an active live performer who is often found playing in his home town of New York, as a lead, side man, or organizer.
-He especially enjoys appearing with the legends he listened to and inspired him, such as Buster Williams, Billy Hart, Ron Carter, and others.
+Iverson is an active live performer who often plays in New York, as a lead, sideman, or organizer.
+He frequently performs with Buster Williams, Billy Hart, and Ron Carter.